imagej/imagej.github.io/_pages/2012-03-09_-_Auto-synchronizing_repositories.md

 There are plenty of good reasons why one might need to synchronize all the branches of multiple repositories:

 -   Development happens on multiple continents
 -   Some servers might have some unscheduled downtime from time to time
 -   Windows users might want to have a fast access to a Git-SVN mirror

 This last point is quite a sore point: [Git for Windows](http://msysgit.github.io/)' support for importing Subversion repositories suffers from many performance problems, ranging from the general I/O weakness of the platform to the need to use MSys Perl to be able to use the `SVN.pl` module.

-Alas, a solution is nigh\!
+Alas, a solution is nigh!

 We solved exactly those problems in the ImageJ project.
 There is a [Jenkins job](http://jenkins.imagej.net/view/Synchronizers/job/ImageJ-synchronizer/) to synchronize the ImageJ repositories with each other, using {% include github org='scijava ' repo='scijava-scripts ' path='git-synchronizer.sh ' label='this script ' %}.
 Sadly the script is a little more complex than I hoped, but it does the job reliably and to be honest, it is a little more tricky than I first thought: when there are updates from only one of the repositories, they should be forced.
 However, there might be contradicting updates in which case nothing may be forced.
 Of course, such a script—especially when it is a little more complex than the author hoped—also has to take precautions not to be overzealous in corner-cases the author might have not thought about.
 That is the reason why it makes extra-sure to look for updates it might have missed in earlier rounds and does **not** force those updates.
-[Jenkins](Jenkins ) executes this job every 5 minutes which is why it is very important that the much faster <git://> protocol is used for fetching the branches instead of the slower ssh-based protocol used for pushing.
+[Jenkins](Jenkins ) executes this job every 5 minutes which is why it is very important that the much faster [`git://`](git_//) protocol is used for fetching the branches instead of the slower ssh-based protocol used for pushing.

 As for the git-svn mirror, we have a Jenkins job that too.
 It is driven by a—thankfully quite simple—[script](https://github.com/imagej/imagej/blob/9227a1048426dc2c1b312be4e8a80c1b726a04ce%5E/bin/jenkins-git-job.sh).
 This script makes sure that the remote information is set up such that all branches in `refs/remotes/` (i.e. the ones maintained by git-svn) are pushed into the `refs/heads/svn/` namespace.
 Jenkins polls the Subversion repository and only runs the job when new commits are available.